 PathwayU is a quick, user-friendly tool that measures your interests, values, personality, and workplace preferences.
 Go to PathwayU to create your account (JOIN NOW if it’s your first visit) and view your personalized reports.
 Click here for UT majors that align with your interests.
 Choose Handshake in the Job Board to explore real-time career matches.

-TypeFocus is a 62-question assessment that helps you identify your personality type.
-Once you know your four-letter type, you can learn more about your preferences for communication and work and how you interact with people of other types.
+TypeFocus is a short online assessment that helps identify your personality preferences.
+Once you confirm your four-letter type, learn how you interact with people of other types and application to career.
 Visit TypeFocus to create an account.
 Access code:utk34

 Work values relate to job tasks, setting, pay, benefits, hours, pace, etc. Lifestyle values reflect preferences such as living in a particular geographic locale, family commitments, recreation, etc.